Savvy executive job seekers know that targeting and job search research are the very first steps in landing a great-fit new job.

-Don’t even think of diving into updating your resume or LinkedIn profile, until you’ve done this!
+Don’t even think of diving into updating your resume or LinkedIn profile, until you’ve done it!

 Research to uncover the following: